NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``ceiling_fan_efficiency``
      - CFM/W
      -
      - The efficiency rating of the ceiling fan(s) at medium speed.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Ceiling Fans <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-ceiling-fans>`_) is used.
    * - ``ceiling_fan_quantity``
      - #
      -
      - Total number of ceiling fans.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Ceiling Fans <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-ceiling-fans>`_) is used.
    * - ``ceiling_fan_cooling_setpoint_temp_offset``
      - deg-F
      -
      - The cooling setpoint temperature offset during months when the ceiling fans are operating.
 Only applies if ceiling fan quantity is greater than zero.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Ceiling Fans <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-ceiling-fans>`_) is used.

 .. _census_division: